rdtarvin/RADseq_Quito_2017/_posts/2017-08-03-morning-AftrRAD.md

 Create a text file containing the barcode and sample name information for each individual.
 Include the file in a folder called Barcodes.

-Before running the first perl script make sure your working directory looks like this:
+Before running the first perl script make sure your working directory contain the following elements:

 ![](https://github.com/rdtarvin/RADseq_Quito_2017/blob/master/images/AftrRAD%20working%20directory.png?raw=true)<br>